When you are writing novels or short stories, you need to find great fiction story ideas.

 They can be useful for writing practice and especially for writing short stories.
 But there is no spark or germ of an idea.

 If I take one at random, you can see that it is, in fact, a story outline.

 Write a story about how a little boy is running toward your main character, a look of absolute joy lighting up their face.
 Then they freeze, their joy turning to anger, rage.
 Your character cocks their head, confused, and then the truth hits them.
 He must be one of the Ruin Children, born from the people affected by the Great Tragedy.

-But prompts such as, write about one of your family members, or about a fantastic thing you did in high school, are ideas that are definitely not going to help you write a great novel.
+But prompts such as writing about one of your family members or about a fantastic thing you did in high school are ideas that are definitely not going to help you write a great novel.

 The downside of writing prompts is that they are not original.

 As a writer, you need to rely on your own thoughts and not those of others.